griffio/griffio.github.io/_posts/2022-06-23-More-Kotlin-Ktor-Client.md

 ```

-Second approach with [JsonTransformingSerializer](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/json.md#json-transformations) for the Planet type
+Second approach with a single [JsonTransformingSerializer](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/json.md#json-transformations) for the `Planet` type itself

 Repo branch example [github.com/griffio/ktor-client-json/tree/JsonTransformingSerializer](https://github.com/griffio/ktor-client-json/tree/JsonTransformingSerializer)

-All json values containing "unknown" will be set to `null` and Planet properties are set to nullable types
+All json values containing "unknown" will be set to `null` and `Planet` properties are set to nullable types

-`@file:UseSerializers` is used at the top of the file because the plugin generated Planet.serializer needs to be invoked on the transformed element
+`@file:UseSerializers(UnknownToNullPlanetSerializer::class)` is used at the top of the file because the plugin generated `Planet.serializer` from `@Serializable` is still needed to decode the transformed element to a `Planet`

 ``` kotlin